bodhiprice/chatbot-mcp-demo/README.md

 # MCP Chatbot Demo

-A demonstration of Model Context Protocol (MCP) architecture demonstarting how to build scalable, streaming AI applications on [cloud infrastructure.
+A demonstration of Model Context Protocol (MCP) architecture demonstrating how to build scalable, streaming AI applications on cloud infrastructure.

 ## What is MCP?